Analysis | NCAA tournament bracketology: A message for bubble teams on Wednesday — don’t mess up

 Here’s what to look for Wednesday:

 Wake Forest vs. Boston College (ACC second round, approx. 2:30, ESPN): There are multiple problems with fifth-seeded Wake Forest’s resume, none of them remedied by facing #TuesdayInBrooklyn survivor Boston College (12-19).
-The Demon Deacons (23-8) played the 338th-toughest (or, 21st-easiest) nonconference schedule, and it is 1-4 in Quadrant 1 games — the most challenging set of games on the NCAA’s team sheet.
+The Demon Deacons (23-8) played the 338th-toughest (or, 21st-easiest) nonconference schedule, and they are 1-4 in Quadrant 1 games — the most challenging set of games on the NCAA’s team sheet.
 It does own two victories against the likely field, at home against North Carolina and Notre Dame.

 The bottom line is Wake Forest’s argument for inclusion is more of the didn’t-mess-up persuasion than one that touts significant accomplishments.
 There’s an onus, then, to not mess up.